niklasburgard/WAnova/README.md

 # Print summary
 summary(result)
 ```
-*note: Omega squared can have values between ± 1.
-Zero indicates no effect.
-If the observed F is less than one, omega squared will be negative.
+***Note:*** Omega squared can range from -1 to 1, with zero indicating no effect.
+When the observed F is less than one, omega squared will be negative.
+It has been suggested that values of .01, .06 and .14 represent small, medium and large effects, respectively (Kirk 1996).

 ### Example: Games-Howell Post Hoc Test
 ```